 You absolutely have permission to walk away from someone who is trying to control you in this way.

 When you stick up for yourself and say “no”, you take responsibility for your life and inhabit it fully.
-When you do this, you can fully become yourself and bring your unique talents, ideas, and potential to the world.
-You will make the world brighter with your light.
+And when you do this, you fully become yourself and bring your unique talents, ideas, and potential to the world.
+In doing so, you make the world brighter with your light.

 If you enjoyed the content of this post, consider sharing it on social media.

 The exception, of course, is that when children are very young, their parents need to be the masters of them in one sense.
-However, even in this case, we realize that the subordination of children to their parents is temporary and that the goal is that children will one day become fully autonomous and independent.
+However, even in this case, we realize that the subordination of children to their parents is temporary.
+The goal is that children will one day become fully autonomous and independent.

 I realize that some people are afraid to stick up for themselves because they are in an abusive relationship, and they fear physical harm.
 If this is you, please seek help as soon as you can.
 You can call the Domestic Abuse Hotline 24/7 and get help and advice.